-This incredibly delicious Chicken Tetrazzini with Asiago Cream Sauce makes an awesome casserole with chicken (or turkey) and linguine (or spaghetti) pasta, is easy to make and is a real crowd-pleaser.
+This incredibly delicious Chicken Tetrazzini with Asiago Cream Sauce makes an awesome casserole with chicken (or turkey) and linguine (or spaghetti) pasta, which is easy to make and is a real crowd-pleaser.
 It is a great recipe to use up leftover chicken or turkey after a holiday or any day.

-Chicken and pasta are two of my favorite foods as you can tell by several of my recipes, such as Chicken Spinach Spaghetti, Cheesy Chicken Skillet Pasta, and Cheesy Chicken Bacon Ranch Pasta.
+Chicken and pasta are two of my favorite foods as you can tell by several of my recipes, such as Chicken Spinach Spaghetti, Cheesy Chicken Skillet Pasta, Buffalo Chicken Stuffed Shells, and Cheesy Chicken Bacon Ranch Pasta.
 Add in cream and asiago cheese, and I’m hooked!
 There is something warm and comforting about a creamy cheesy chicken and pasta dish.
 Of course, it is out of this world delicious.
 This Chicken Tetrazzini recipe is always a hit with everyone whenever I make it.
 I can just about guarantee that if you make it, there will be no leftovers.

 Another reason I love this particular Chicken Tetrazzini recipe is that it is made from scratch.
 No canned soup is used in this recipe.
 Don’t worry.
 It is still easy to make.
 Got leftover chicken or turkey?
 Use it in this recipe.
 Need easy?
 Use a rotisserie chicken.
 It tastes wonderful in this Chicken Tetrazzini recipe.
 Another reason that I love this recipe is that instead of using heavy cream, it uses Half and Half (half milk and half cream) and greek yogurt for the Asiago cream sauce.
 Trust me, it makes it creamy and delicious.
 You will never miss the heavy cream in this Chicken Tetrazzini recipe.